Skip to content

 Those values come directly from the pytest integration and t.log_feedback(...) calls inside the tracing tests.

-They are also producing structured experiment results that LangSmith can aggregate and compare over time.
+The tests are no longer just generating raw traces.
+They’re producing structured experiment results that LangSmith can aggregate and compare over time.

 Why Metadata Matters